imxeno/apple-music-windows/README.md

 - Slightly windowsified UI inspired by UWP (e.g. acrylic sidebar)
 - Widevine CDM for all your Apple Music DRM protected tracks
 - Frameless design with custom CSS and some minor QoL changes
+- Windows dark theme support
 - Still a bit choppy interface, but works better than iTunes in most cases

 ## What doesn't work

 - Dolby Atmos playback, because it's not supported on the web version of Apple Music
 - Other more advanced features like streaming to an AirPlay device

+# Known issues

+- While the dark mode works, switching between Windows themes when the app is open causes a visual glitch connected with the acrylic sidebar - a fix for this should be fairy simple, but I didn't have enough motivation to do that 😛
+- From time to time you may encounter an error presented in a form of Apple-style alert - in that case it's probably Apple's fault - before submitting a bug report please check if you can reproduce it using the official Apple Music web app

 ## License